felipebn/chromedriver/README.md

 # chromedriver
-Docker contianer to enable testting with ChromeDriver 2.35+  and Chrome Beta
+Docker container to enable browser testing with ChromeDriver 2.35+ and Chrome Beta.

+## Motivation

+This image was built to support testing sites with self-signed certificates in a headless chrome.